Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 ## **Step 6: Design Validation**

 1. On the “Diagram” tab, validate the design to ensure there are no DRC violations.
-By right clicking on the IPI Canvas and selecting “Validate Design” and click “OK” once this is completed.
+By right clicking on the IP integrator  Canvas and selecting “Validate Design” and click “OK” once this is completed.

-2. Save the IPI Block Design by clicking on **File --\> Save Block Design.**
+2. Save the IP integrator  Block Design by clicking on **File --\> Save Block Design.**

 3. During the “Validate Design” process, the NoC Compiler is run.
 A new